owenlilly/VirtualJam/README.md

 Contributing to this project is very important as it aims to promote development and by extension, the quality of life in Jamaica.
 You can contribute by:

-* joining the development team
+* writing code
 * bug fixing
 * bug reporting
 * sharing your ideas

-Make this your contribution to vision 2030.
+Make this your contribution to Vision 2030.